 Airport Safety In Turkey

-People are a little concerned about flying, but the Turkish Government have implemented several safety measures at airports to keep you safe.
+People are a little concerned about flying, but the Turkish Government has implemented several safety measures at airports to keep you safe.
 These are strictly enforced, so make sure you comply with any signs or advice you’re giving when arriving at a Turkish airport or departing from one.